Skip to Content

 Although the port is HDMI 2.0 and not 2.1, it’s still a step in the right direction.

-Seeing the latest MacBook Pros sporting an HDMI port, people are hoping the 2022 MacBook Air finally embraces the revered HDMI port too.
-Unfortunately, that will not happen if the rumors are to be believed.
+Seeing the latest MacBook Pros sporting an HDMI port, people are hoping the 2023 or 2024 MacBook Air finally embraces the revered HDMI port too.
+Unfortunately, that will not happen as you’ve seen with about 20 generations of MacBook Air, including the 2023 version.

 Therefore, do not wait for the next generation of the MacBook Air if all that you’re looking forward to in it is an HDMI port.
 Just buy an adapter or hub and get rolling right away.
 You would probably need those accessories for a few years, at least.